ITS leads UNC-Chapel Hill in planning, implementing and maintaining the University’s technology services.

 Assistant Vice Chancellor

-Prior to joining the ITS team, she was Assistant Chief Information Officer at Stony Brook University and has held various administrative leadership roles at Yale University.
+Prior to joining the ITS team, she was Assistant Chief Information Officer at Stony Brook University and held various administrative leadership roles at Yale University.

 User Support & Engagement